Cairngorm Plateau disaster

-The Cairngorm Plateau disaster, also known as the Feith Buidhe disaster, occurred in November 1971 when six fifteen-year-old Edinburgh school students and their two leaders were on a two-day navigational expedition in a remote area of the Cairngorms in the Scottish Highlands.
+The Cairngorm Plateau disaster, also known as the Feith Buidhe disaster, occurred in November 1971 when six fifteen-year-old students from Edinburgh's Ainslie Park High School and their two leaders embarked on a two-day navigational expedition in a remote area of the Cairngorms in the Scottish Highlands.

 While the group was on the high plateau, the weather deteriorated and so they decided to head for the Curran shelter, a rudimentary refuge.
 When they failed to reach it, the group became stranded in the open for two nights in a blizzard.
 Five youths and the leader's assistant died of exposure.
 A sixth student and the group's leader survived the ordeal with severe hypothermia and frostbite.
-The tragedy is regarded as Britain's worst mountaineering accident.
+The disaster is regarded as Britain's worst mountaineering accident.

 A fatal accident inquiry led to formal requirements being placed on leaders for school expeditions.
 After acrimony in political, mountaineering and police circles, the Curran shelter was demolished in 1975.